and its members have been committed to student success with a particular

 – AASCU President Muriel Howard

-Bill & Melinda Gates Foundation and USA Funds, AASCU has created a coalition of
+Bill & Melinda Gates Foundation and Strada Education Network (formerly, USA Funds), AASCU has created a coalition of

-44 member institutions that will work together for three calendar years (2016-2018) to develop comprehensive, institutional transformation that redesigns the first year of college and creates sustainable change for student success.
+44 member institutions that are working together for three calendar years (2016-2018) to develop comprehensive, institutional transformation that redesigns the first year of college and creates sustainable change for student success.

 The goal of RFY is to dramatically improve the quality of learning and student experience in the first year, increase retention rates, and improve student success.
 The RFY project is a groundbreaking collaboration to substantively and sustainably alter the first-year experience for students at participating AASCU institutions.